Why choose this course

-Our emphasis on professional development means that you will be well-equipped to begin work as freelancer, in-house interpreter, interpreting services manager or interpreting technology co-ordinator at international organisations, government bodies, universities and private companies.
+Our emphasis on professional development means that you will be well equipped to begin work as a freelancer, in-house interpreter, interpreting services manager or as an interpreting technology co-ordinator at international organisations, government bodies, universities and private companies.

 We also regularly have students who decide to stay on to study for a PhD and pursue an academic career in Translation and Interpreting Studies.
 Our specialisms include:

 - World-leading research in remote interpreting

 - Interpreting and multimodality